 There are two locations along the route where you could possibly purchase food or send a box ahead of time with permission.
 The Panamint Springs General Store and gas station has a small selection of food and supplies, but a full resupply from here may be difficult.
 Lone Pine is a bigger town on the Eastern side of the Sierra and gives you an obvious place to resupply and rest up before attempting to summit Mount Whitney.

-In our case, we had two vehicles, so we left one in Lone Pine with our resupply/mountaineering supplies in it and drove the other to Badwater Basin and left it there for the duration of our trip.
-We left our vehicle at the Film Museum for five dollars a day with security cameras.
+We had two vehicles, so we left one in Lone Pine with our resupply/mountaineering stuff and drove the other to Badwater Basin where we left it there for the duration of the trip.
+We left our other vehicle at the Film Museum for five dollars a day with security cameras.

-If you have one vehicle - you can leave that in Lone Pine - there are multiple hiker shuttle services on the Eastside that will give you a ride to the start.
-You can then finish at your vehicle after you summit Mt.
+If you have one vehicle, you could leave it in Lone Pine.
+There are multiple hiker shuttle services on the Eastside that will give you a ride to the start.
+You could then finish at your vehicle after you summit Mt.
 Whitney.
 These shuttles can be expensive so you may want to consider other options if you have a small group (i.e. ride share, hitch, Craigslist, etc.)

-With no vehicles - there is the Eastern Sierra Transit that will take you to Lone Pine from the Reno, NV airport.
+Without a vehicle, the Eastern Sierra Transit will take you to Lone Pine from the Reno airport.
 From there you could get a ride to the start, hike the route, and then reverse from Lone Pine back to the Reno airport on the bus.

 You do not need any permits to hike in Death Valley National Park.
 It may be to your benefit to check in at a Visitors Center anyway, to inform the park of your trip just in case emergency response is ever required.
-Perhaps be prepared for some questions - because very few people hike something like the Low to High Route, you may raise eyebrows with your plans.
+Perhaps be prepared for some questions.
+It seems few people hike something like the Low to High Route, you may raise eyebrows with your plans.

 You DO NEED a permit to summit Mount Whitney if you are in the permitting season of May 1 - November 1.
 You can apply for this permit on the Recreation.gov website.
 We climbed Mount Whitney the day before the permit season began so we did not need a permit.
 However, we stilled checked in at the Lone Pine Eastern Sierra Visitors Center to inform them of our plan.
 We recommend applying as soon as the lottery opens for Mt.
-Whitney as it is such a popular peak to climb.
+Whitney since its such a popular peak.
 Be ready for crowds during the quota/permit season.